tgalarneau/bms/README.md

 **SETUP**

-It's fairly simple with linux, first download a version of *jbdbms-socket.py* or *thornwave-socket.py* or both, first use and test data output, then via your app manager install *Telegraph, InfluxDB, and Grafana*.
+It's fairly simple with linux, download a version of *jbdbms-socket.py* or *thornwave-socket.py* or both, use and test data output terminal output, if okay, then via your app manager install *Telegraph, InfluxDB, and Grafana*.
 The default configurations are okay for both InfluxDB and Grafana.
-(Remember to change print outputs to socket outputs by uncommenting)

 For using InfluxDB you need to create a new database and a user with password.